April 9, 2011

 Barclay’s Bank is to open a radical new store design concept in Wales which it says marries hi-technology with design concepts more often seen in department stores and hotels than banks, after signing for a new branch at St David’s shopping centre in Cardiff.

-The banking giant will open the branch, which will be the biggest in Wales, as part of an investment programme into its local bank network.
+According to this information by an anonymous writer, the banking giant will open the branch, which will be the biggest in Wales, as part of an investment programme into its local bank network.
 The branch, which will be glass fronted, is at 1-5 St David’s Way opposite Costa Coffee with external frontage onto Working Street.
 It will have 60 staff and be 8,000 sq ft in size.